Fiserv/universal-commerce/docs/faq/faq.md

 ### Security FAQs

 <details>
-<summary><b>Can we use multiple algorithms when interacting with the uCom API?</b></summary>
+<summary><b>Can we use multiple algorithms when interacting with the Connected Commerce (uCom) API?</b></summary>

-No, uCom does not support multiple algorithms for the same partner.
+No, Connected Commerce (uCom) does not support multiple algorithms for the same partner.

 </details>